 Church Life Today

 By any stretch of the imagination, the Church of England is a huge organisation.
-1.7million people attend a CofE service at least once a month and 40% of the population regard themselves as members.
-With bishops serving in the House of Lords, 19,000 clergy and licensed Church workers working in thousands of parishes, hospitals, prisons and military establishments and with over a million children attending CofE schools, it has a presence in every place and in every walk of life.
+1.7 million people attend a CofE service at least once a month and 30% of the population regard themselves as members.
+It is involved in an extraordinary range of activities and its volunteers are to be found in every walk of life.

-Yet no two local parish churches feel quite the same.
+Yet no two local parish churches feel quite the same or work in quite the same way.
 Because of our history since the Reformation in the 16th century, the Church of England has allowed its members a huge degree of freedom to seek after God in whatever way seems most helpful.